Inventory, lb : 0

 Seminole tangelos were released in 1931 by the United States Department of Agriculture and Dr. W.T.
 Swingle at a test station in Orlando, Florida.
 Believed to be a hybrid from a cross between the dancy tangerine and duncan grapefruit, Seminole tangelos were introduced to Japan in 1955 and later introduced to New Zealand by Dr. Harold Mouat.
 Today Seminole tangelos can be found at local markets and in home gardens in Japan, New Zealand, and in Florida of the United States.

-Someone shared Seminole Tangelos using the Specialty Produce app for iPhone and Android.
+People have shared Seminole Tangelos using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.